docdyhr/httpcheck/README.md

   -v, --verbose  increase output verbosity
   -c, --code     only print status code
   -f, --fast     fast check wtih threading
+  --timeout TIMEOUT
+                 set the timeout for each request --retries RETRIES
+                 set the number of retries for each request --workers WORKERS
-  --version      show program's version number and exit
+                 set the number of worker threads --version      show program's version number and exit

 ### additional information: